lsst-sims/satellite-dodging-ApJL/README.md

 * Figure 2 is created using basis_func_examples.ipynb.
 * Figure 3 and 4 are created in compare_sim_runs.ipynb.
 * Figure 5 is created in twilight_neo.ipynb.

+## Acknowledgement
+The project began as a project under the Distributed Research Experiences for Undergraduates (DREU) program sponsored by the Computing Research Association-Widening Participation.
+This work was facilitated through the use of advanced computational, storage, and networking infrastructure provided by the Hyak supercomputer system at the University of Washington.